Gather and Grow

 The vision for Gather and Grow at The Farm at South Mountain is to be a model of sustainability for the South Mountain and Phoenix community.
 Through farming, gardening, composting, and aquaponics programs, we strive to be a focal point that exemplifies sustainable practices on all scales.

 Is your school or organization interested in touring Gather and Grow at The Farm?
-Please fill out the below form.
+Please complete the form below to request a tour.

 The Learning Garden

 Interested in volunteering in The Learning Garden?
-Please email firstname.lastname@example.org for more information.
+For more information, please email firstname.lastname@example.org

 Pathway to Urban Gardening

 Come explore this space to learn how to build an inexpensive garden in your own backyard!
-This garden was created in partnership with Valley Leadership Class 39, SmithGroupJJR using upcycled objects and simple techniques that are easy and fun for families to recreate at home.
+Created in partnership with Valley Leadership Class 39 and SmithGroupJJR, this garden uses upcycled objects and simple techniques that are easy and fun for families to recreate at home.